 19. Hold a Contest or Giveaway on Your Website

-Create a contest or giveaway on your website encourages visitors to read and share the contest post.
-You could offer money, product, or services.
+Creating a contest or giveaway on your website encourages visitors to read and share the contest post.
+You could offer money, products, or services.
 If you can afford to give anything you can contact companies or bloggers and asked them to sponsor your giveaway with free product or service.

 20. Use Videos to Keep Users on Your Website Longer